Rajlamich/legosEV3Project/README.md

 Hom Bahadur Adhikari

           I did assembling the necessary hardware, all sensors and motors were connected, wired, and functioning.
 The color sensor and ultrasonic sensor worked and helped troubleshoot problems and assist with coding.

+Introduction:

+The program utilizes the run() function to continuously command the robot.
+It travels down a line by means of the color sensor, adjusting course where necessary.
+Whenever an object is detected by the ultrasonic sensor, the robot performs an obstacle avoidance routine that includes stopping, turning, and aligning to resensor the line.
+The loop of the run() function continually executes these operations until the robot is manually stopped.